justinwilaby/sax-wasm/README.md

 ### Parameters

 - `events` - A number representing a bitmask of events that should be reported by the parser.
-- `options` - When specified, the `highWaterMark` option is used to prepare the parser for the expected size of each chunk provided by the stream.
-The parser will throw if chunks written to it are larger.

 ### Methods